 Practice makes perfect, but failing at practice means a failing grade?

-Are students being punished for each time they practice a skill?
 We wouldn’t unfairly judge someone if they fall the first time they put on roller skates.
-Would we in turn unfairly penalize a student when he or she first tries a new skill?
-Are your formative assessments equally weighted with the summative assessments?
-Are students allowed opportunities to improve a grade on either assessment?
+So why would we unfairly penalize a student when they first try a new skill?
+Why would our classwork and homework grade be worth more than a summative assessment?

 I’m not here to tell you how to grade.
-But I think that it’s worth mulling over the questions above in terms of your own policies.
+But I think that it’s worth asking yourself,

 Grading your grades